GeoDaCenter/opioid-environment-toolkit/README.md

 | 10 | SAMSHA Scraping/ Data Recovery (python)  | Olina  | Qinyun  | Planning  |

 ## Technical Review: How To Update (for Author Team)
-This is a R Markdown website, published at [https://geodacenter.github.io/opioid-environment-toolkit/](https://geodacenter.github.io/opioid-environment-toolkit/).
-To add tutorials, open the .Rproj file in RStudio, add Rmd files to the repository, and click the "Build Website" button under the "Build" tab.
+This is a Bookdown website, published at [https://geodacenter.github.io/opioid-environment-toolkit/](https://geodacenter.github.io/opioid-environment-toolkit/).
+To add tutorials, add the new markdown file to the repository, open the bookdown yaml and set the order by updating _rmd.files_ variable, and render the website using instructions under runBookInstructions.
 HTML files will be generated in the `docs` folder, which will build as a website on Github when pushed up.

 To learn more about R Markdown websites, take a look at the [R Markdown documentation](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html).